verhoevenv/conferences-2016/README.md

 The branch all-conferences holds an objective listing of the conferences I know about.
 Feel free to clone or pull-request.

-This branch (my-conferences) has conferences annotated with priority and subjective reasons for why I would like to go there.
+This branch (my-conferences) has conferences and other learning activities annotated with priority and subjective reasons for why I would like to go there.

 ## January